TBaldachino/morphoBlueRepo/README.md

 ## Key Modifications

+- **Predetermined Amounts**: Unlike the main branch, this fork fixes in advance both the deposit and repayment amounts for each repo transaction, making the mechanism even closer to the functioning of traditional repo agreements.
-- **Bilateral Markets**: Markets are no longer fully permissionless — each market is now defined by a specific `lender` and `borrower`, making interactions exclusive between two parties.
+- **Bilateral Markets**: Markets are no longer fully permissionless: each market is now defined by a specific `lender` and `borrower`, making interactions exclusive between two parties.
 - **Maturity Date**: A `maturityDate` field was added to each market to support time-bound repo agreements.
 - **Market Validation Flow**: A validation mechanism was implemented to allow the counterparty to explicitly accept the proposed market terms before the market becomes active.
 - **Access Control**: